 Exclusive access tours:

-Book: Exclusive Access to King's Private Apartments: Guided Tour with Palace of Versailles Tickets
+Book: Guided Tour of the King's Private Apartments with Palace of Versailles Skip-the-Line Tickets

-Explore a more intimate side of Versailles with tickets granting skip-the-line tickets to the Grand Trianon, Petit Trianon, and the Queen’s Hamlet.
+Explore a more intimate side of Versailles with tickets granting skip-the-line tickets to the Estate of Trianon—Grand Trianon, Petit Trianon, and the Queen’s Hamlet.

 Book: Trianon and Marie-Antoinette Estate Skip-the-Line Tickets

-Note: These tickets don’t include access to the palace or the gardens.
+Note: These tickets don’t include access to the Palace.

-Provides comprehensive access to all areas of the Versailles estate — the Palace, Gardens (even on show days), Trianon Estate, and Marie Antoinette’s Hamlet.
+Provides comprehensive access to all areas of the Versailles estate — the Palace, Gardens (even on show days), Trianon Estate, and the Queen's Hamlet.
 You can choose between:

 Timed entry:

-Book: Palace of Versailles and Gardens Fast-Track Tickets with Musical Gardens Show
+Book: Palace of Versailles Timed Entry Tickets with Optional Access to the Gardens

 Guided tour: